NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Methodology: NeurLZ

+Using skipping DNNs to model complex inter-field patterns, we implement cross-field learning, as shown in Figure~\ref{fig:cross-field-pattern}.
+For instance, predicting a single pixel (red cube in the Temperature field) leverages local values and information from other fields.
+These patterns are learned during training, enabling predictions informed by correlations across fields.
+By capturing such relationships, the skipping model achieves a more accurate prediction of the data source, thereby enhancing compression ratios.

-Delving into the implementation specifics, Figure \ref{fig:model} illustrates how a skipping model is trained to capture patterns across two distinct fields - Temperature (T) and Dark Matter Density (DMD) - with the goal of predicting the target field, Temperature.
-Decompressed slices from both two fields serve as the 2-channel input, and the model predicts the residual map for Temperature after fusing multiple channels before the final layer.
-The residual map is then added to the decompressed slice to produce an enhanced slice via \proj.
-Figure \ref{fig:skipping_cross} illustrates the advantages of cross-field learning over traditional single-field learning.
-Although single-field learning (purple solid line) offers some improvement over the original PSNR (green dashed line), it consistently underperforms compared to cross-field learning (orange solid line) across all fields in the Nyx dataset.
-This highlights the enhanced capability of cross-field learning in capturing complex dependencies and improving model performance.
+Figure~\ref{fig:model} illustrates the training process of a skipping model for cross-field learning.
+Decompressed slices from Temperature (T) and Dark Matter Density (DMD) serve as a 2-channel input to predict the residual map for Temperature.
+After fusing features across channels, the model outputs the residual map, which is added to the decompressed slice to produce an enhanced slice via \proj.
+The right side in Figure~\ref{fig:effect} highlights the advantages of cross-field learning.
+While single-field learning (purple solid line) provides some improvement over the original PSNR (green dashed line), it consistently underperforms compared to cross-field learning (orange solid line).
+This underscores the superior ability of cross-field learning to capture complex inter-field dependencies and enhance model performance.